byu-cpe/ecen526_website/_pages/overview.md

 There are seven major components to this course:

-- **Summaries**.
+- **Paper Reviews**.
+You will be writing short reviews for papers that we read throughout the semester.
+You will summarize the paper and give the paper's strengths and weaknesses.

 - **Homeworks**.
+There are four homeworks that help reinforce the concepts you learn during the lecture.

 - **Labs**.
+Labs give you hands-on experience with the concepts you are learning about in class.

 - **Exam**.
-There will be one midterm about half way through the semester.
+There will be one midterm about halfway through the semester.
+Sorry.

 - **Group Paper Review**.
+It is helpful to discuss and review papers with other people.
+You will be assigned a group to select and review a paper together.

 - **Course Project**.
+A semester-long project where you can choose the topic.

 - **Participation**.
-  - 4: Engaged in class, taking notes, and asking questions.
-  - 3: Occasionally asks questions, mostly engaged in class.
-Sometimes seems more interested in their laptop.
-  - 2: Rarely engages in the class.
-Looks disinterested in what is being taught.
-  - 1: Doesn’t show effort to participate in class.
-Does not show up or is consistently late.
+This is a grad class, so I expect good participation.
+You will be graded on your participation.

 ## Grade Breakdown